demesos/frodosC64lib/README.md

 # frodosC64lib
-Some utility functions and macros written in cc65 code style for c64 programs
+Some utility functions and macros written in cc65 code style for c64 programs plus two example games in C